Curriculum

 Plan for around 10 hours per week.
 Module 1 takes longer (two weeks), and the vector search module historically takes more time than the others.

-For the final project, plan two weeks of focused work plus one week of peer review.
+For the capstone project, plan two weeks of focused work plus one week of peer review.

 For changes specific to the current cohort, see What’s New.